ABOUT THE SHOW

-Enjoy the Holiday season with Twin Cities most authentic Russian classical version of The Nutcracker, set to Tchaikovsky’s timeless music and the original Marius Petipa choreography.
+Enjoy the holiday season with Twin Cities most authentic Russian classical version of Nutcracker, set to Tchaikovsky’s timeless music, performance is faithful to the original Marius Petipa choreography.

 "Peter and the Wolf' is the tale of a brave little boy, who together with his friend the bird, traps a frightening wolf who is threatening the safety of the village," according to a news release.